World Games: Official sports

 For The World Games in 2017 and before, official sports were selected solely by the IWGA.
 Only sports whose international federations were members of the IWGA could be selected.
 From 2022, the official sports are selected by both the IWGA and host city and can include some sports whose federations are not part of the IWGA.

 As formalised in the memorandum of understanding, "only events that are not on the programme of the Olympic Games can be included in the programme of The World Games".
 For example, canoe polo is a discipline at The World Games, while canoe sprint and canoe slalom are disciplines at the Olympic Games, despite all three being governed by the International Canoe Federation.

+Sports that depend on the availability of snow or ice for competitions are ineligible for inclusion in The World Games.

-Sports which have been contested at all editions of The World Games are bowling, finswimming, trampoline and tumbling disciplines of gymnastics, karate, powerlifting, roller sports, tug of war and water skiing.
+Sports which have been contested at all editions of The World Games are finswimming, trampoline and tumbling disciplines of gymnastics, karate, powerlifting, roller sports, and tug of war.

 Invitational sports

 In addition to the official sports, the host city, in coordination with the IWGA, has been allowed to invite sports to participate in the individual programme.
+These sports optionally are permitted to include international sports federations that were not members of the IWGA.
+Before Birmingham 2022, these were deemed "invitational sports".

-Therefore, these sports can be those whose international federations are not part of the IWGA.
-For example, the Birmingham Organising Committee have selected men's lacrosse (women's being selected by the IWGA), duathlon, flag football, wushu, and wheelchair rugby.
+Starting in Birmingham 2022, there is no distinction between official and invitational sports.
+Host cities are still able to select up to five optional sports, but they are designated "official" sports, rather than invitational.
+In addition, the host city will be able to designate "display sports".
+José Perurena, IWGA President, stated, "In Birmingham, for the first time, invitational sports were no longer presented separately but were also part of the official programme."
+For example, the Birmingham Organising Committee selected men's lacrosse (women's being selected by the IWGA), duathlon, flag football and wushu.
+For the first time ever, a paralympic sport was part of the programme as a wheelchair rugby tournament was held.

 Some sports or disciplines started in The World Games as invitational sports and then became official, often as their international federations became part of the IWGA.
 These include the lyonnaise discipline of boules sports, beach handball, sumo, and indoor tug of war.

-Starting in Birmingham 2022, there will be no distinction between official and invitational sports.
-The host city is still able to select up to five optional sports, but they are designated "official" sports, rather than invitational.
-In addition, the host city will be able to designate "demonstration sports".

 Olympic sports

-Sports or disciplines which have been part of The World Games and the Olympics include badminton, baseball and softball, karate, rugby, sport climbing, taekwondo, target archery, triathlon, beach volleyball and water polo.
-Target archery is currently on the programs of both, but The World Games only holds events in divisions that are not contested in the Olympics.
+Sports or disciplines which have been part of The World Games and the Olympics include badminton, baseball and softball, karate, rugby, sport climbing, taekwondo, target archery, rhythmic and trampoline gymnastics, triathlon, beach volleyball and water polo.
+Target archery and trampolining gymnastics are currently on the programme of both, but The World Games only holds events in divisions that are not contested in the Olympics.

+Other sports presented

+In addition to official and invitational sports, other sports have been presented during The World Games, including through "The World Games Garden".
+Among such sports are: Rhönrad (wheel gymnastics), Karlsruhe-based ring tennis, skateboarding, baton twirling and others.